 The sync runs every 15 minutes and checks for records in e-automate that have been updated since the last run of the sync.
 You can see the last updated time on the customer record in e-views, in the Updated date column:

-If there is a record that hasn't updated in ConnectWise, open the customer record in e-automate and click on the OK button.
-This will update the last updated date and the sync will "see" the record to process it.
+If there is a record that hasn't been updated in ConnectWise, open the customer record in e-automate and click on the OK button.
+This will update the last updated date, and the sync will "see" the record to process it.

 Customer information only flows from e-automate to ConnectWise; no updates or changes that you make to a company record in ConnectWise will push back to e-automate.
 If you do change any of the information that is updated by the sync, that change will stay in ConnectWise until the customer record is updated in e-automate.
 At that point, the sync will "see" the customer record and update ConnectWise to match back to e-automate.